Nebo15/annon.api/README.md

 ### Request Logger

-Annon stores all requests and responses by their unique Request ID's in a Cassandra database.
+Annon stores all requests and responses by their unique Request ID's in a PostgreSQL database.
 You use this information to query requests and get base analytics via [Requests API](#reference/requests/collection/get-all-requests).

 API consumers may provide a custom request ID by sending `X-Request-ID: <request_id>` header.
 Thus, your Front-End and upstream back-ends can log information with a single unique ID.